HPV

 People with multiple sexual partners are at increased risk of developing HPV.

-It is not very common but sometimes a pregnant people can pass HPV to their baby during delivery.
+It is not very common but sometimes during pregnancy, HPV may be passed on to the newborn child.
 The child could develop a dangerous condition where warts develop inside the throat.
+[5]

 HPV Complications